Hypertangency of plane curves and the algebraic exceptional set: Introduction

 \subsection{Acknowledgements.}

-We are pleased to thank Laura Capuano, Ciro Ciliberto, Pietro Corvaja, Kristin DeVleming, Edoardo Sernesi and Umberto Zannier for discussions and useful comments about this work.
+We are pleased to thank Laura Capuano, Wei Chen, Ciro Ciliberto, Pietro Corvaja, Kristin DeVleming, Edoardo Sernesi and Umberto Zannier for discussions and useful comments about this work.
+We are grateful to the referees for comments and suggestions which improved the paper.
 LC is partially supported by PRIN 2017SSNZAW and PRIN 2022L34E7W, Moduli spaces and birational geometry.
 AT is partially supported by PRIN 2022HPSNCR: Semiabelian varieties, Galois representations and related Diophantine problems and PRIN 2020KKWT53: Curves, Ricci flat Varieties and their Interactions, and is a member of the INDAM group GNSAGA.